 Fireworks are bad news for dogs

-Fireworks are particularly scary for small dogs.
+Fireworks are especially scary for small dogs.
 In fact the ASPCA says that the days after July 4th each year, are the biggest for reporting runaway dogs.
 Seen from a dog’s point of view, you can understand it….
 Very loud, banging sounds, lights flashing in the sky, a moment’s peace and then it starts again.

 Protect your Morkie’s safety during fireworks